hackabletype/hackabletype.github.io/_projects/2018-03-triple-checked.md

 ---
 title: "Triple-Checked"
-subtitle: "In an era of big data, there’s<br />no hiding for the small print"
+subtitle: "In an era of big data, there’s no hiding<br />for the small print"
 description: ""
 featured_image:  '/images/projects/triple-checked/think-2018.png'
 date: 2018-03-18